Types of Financial Assistance

 Once awarded a Presidential Scholarship, students can keep this scholarship for four years if they maintain a 3.25 cumulative GPA at the College.
 Students are automatically awarded these scholarships upon acceptance as a full-time enrolled student at the College.
 Scholarship awards are based on:

 - achievement of a score of 1920 or better on the SAT (all three sections) or a score of 29 or better on the ACT.

-- submission of grade transcripts or home school records which shows substantial achievement and willingness to work and succeed in an academic curriculum.
+- Submission of high school transcripts which shows substantial achievement and willingness to work and succeed in an academic curriculum.